-Aside from the generous bonuses and the companion ticket, the card doesn’t come with any special airline perks, such as free baggage or priority boarding.
+Aside from the generous bonus and companion ticket, the card doesn’t come with any special airline perks, such as free baggage or priority boarding.
 Still, it does include some useful benefits, such as car rental insurance and concierge services.
-You’ll also get 10% off British Airways flights starting in the US when you book by March 31, 2020.
+You’ll also get 10% off British Airways flights starting in the US.
 Notably, the card doesn’t charge a foreign-transaction fee.
 You can use the card abroad without having to pay an extra 2 to 3 percent for the convenience, and earn some extra Avios along the way.

 Why get the British Airways card?

 - You frequently fly British Airways, or one of its partners.